bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 # How does in-built Array iterator work?

 We use `[...someArray]` or `array.values()` to get multiple values out of a array.
 And we kind of know how it works - it just returns us all the values from the array.
-Internally, both of them uses the iterator protocol, which is already defined on array prototype.
+Internally, both of them uses the iterator protocol - which is already defined on array prototype.

 But do we really know the details of how in-built Array iterator works?
 Can you write a precise polyfill to implement iterator protocol on Array?